secretstartups/handbook/people-group/offboarding/index.html.md

 The manager and the team member should have walked through the guidelines on [underperformance](/handbook/leadership/underperformance) before reaching this point.

-1. ***Manager***: Reach out to the appropriate People Business Partner (PBP) for assistance.
+1. ***Manager***: Reach out to the their TMR specialist for assistance.
-    * PBP will ask about what the performance issues have been, how they have been attempted to be addressed, and review all manager/team member documentation.
+    * TMR will ask about what the performance issues have been, how they have been attempted to be addressed, and review all manager/team member documentation.
-    * Once the review has been completed and the decision has been made to offboard the team member, the PBP will partner with the People Specialists to coordinate the offboarding of the team member.
+    * Once the review has been completed and the decision has been made to offboard the team member, the TMR will partner with the People Specialists to coordinate the offboarding of the team member.
-1. ***PBP***: The PBP will notify the People Operations Specialist team of the offboarding by posting in the `#Offboardings` confidential Slack channel.
-The PBP will indicate the team member's name, last day, reason for resignation, and rehire eligibility.
-The first Specialist to respond to the post will be the Specialist that partners with the PBP for the offboarding process.<br>
+1. ***TMR***: The TMR will notify the People Operations Specialist team of the offboarding by posting in the `#Offboardings` confidential Slack channel.
+The TMR will indicate the team member's name, last day, reason for resignation, and rehire eligibility.
+The first Specialist to respond to the post will be the Specialist that partners with the TMR for the offboarding process.<br>
 _Note: If the team member has a contract with a co-employer, the payroll lead will forward the email to the contact at the co-employer._
-1. ***PBP***: The PBP will create a private Slack channel that will include the PBP, Manager, and Leader of the organization to review the offboarding and agreed upon offboarding date.
+1. ***TMR***: The TMR will create a private Slack channel that will include the PBP, Manager, and Leader of the organization to review the offboarding and agreed upon offboarding date.
-1. ***Specialist***: If applicable, the People Specialist will prepare the severance agreement in preparation for the call between the PBP, Manager, and team member.
+1. ***Specialist***: If applicable, the People Specialist will prepare the severance agreement in preparation for the call between the TMR specialist, Manager, and team member.
 Additional guidelines for the preparation of this agreement can be found below in the [Separation and Release of Claims Agreements](#separation-agreement) section.
-To determine whether or not a severance agreement is applicable, please refer to the `Severance Elgibility` guidelines accessible by PBPs and Specialists.
+To determine whether or not a severance agreement is applicable, please refer to the `Severance Elgibility` guidelines accessible by PBPs, Team Member Relations Specialist and People Specialists.
-   _Note: For any severance that has less than 48 hours turn around the People Business Partners will handle._
+   _Note: For any severance that has less than 48 hours turn around the Team Member Specialist will handle._
-1. ***Manager***: Once the date and time is confirmed, the manager will schedule time with the team member and send the PBP a _private and separate calendar invite_ with the Zoom details for the meeting with the team member to share the news of the offboarding.
+1. ***Manager***: Once the date and time is confirmed, the manager will schedule time with the team member and send the TMR specialist a _private and separate calendar invite_ with the Zoom details for the meeting with the team member to share the news of the offboarding.
 1. ***Payroll***: If the team member is employed by a PEO/entity with statutory leave requirements, review if any time off needs to be paid on the last paycheck by looking in BambooHR in the `Time Off` section.
 1. ***People Experience Associate***: The PEA will confirm and coordinate the date and time of the offboarding and who will be available to assist with the offboarding.
 At this stage, the name of the departing team member is ***not*** yet shared.
 To share this information, the People Business Partner will complete the [Offboarding Form](https://forms.gle/HzUAVCgTJ4v5HSSA9).
 Once submitted a summary of the response will be posted to the `#offboarding` Slack channel.

-1. ***PBP/Manager***: Discuss best mode of communicating the bad news to the team member.
+1. ***TMR/Manager***: Discuss best mode of communicating the bad news to the team member.
 This discussion can happen via a private chat-channel, but it is best to be done via video.
-1. ***PBP/Manager***: Decide who will handle which part of the conversation, and if desired, practice it.
+1. ***TMR/Manager***: Decide who will handle which part of the conversation, and if desired, practice it.
-    * If needed the PBP will provide the manager with a script for the offboarding meeting.
+    * If needed the TMR will provide the manager with a script for the offboarding meeting.
-1. ***PBP/Manager***: If the team member who is being terminated is a people manager, a _communication plan for the team_ regarding the departure should be in place before the offboarding proceeds.
+1. ***TMR/Manager***: If the team member who is being terminated is a people manager, a _communication plan for the team_ regarding the departure should be in place before the offboarding proceeds.
 The communication plan should include: identification of an interim leader, (ideally) a scheduled meeting with the interim leader for the direct reports, a scheduled team call to announce the current manager's departure and the interim leadership, and finally an announcement in the `#team-member-updates` Slack channel to share with the wider team.
    * Important:
       * Informing the team and answering questions should be the top priority.
       * No announcement should be made in the `#team-member-updates` Slack channel until the team call has been completed.
       * In most cases, a team call can occur the same day of the offboarding.
 If necessary, the offboarding can be announced in the `#team-member-updates` Slack channel the following day.
-1. ***PBP/Manager***: Decide what offboarding actions need to be taken _before_ the call (e.g. revoke admin permissions), or _during_ the call (e.g. revoke Slack and Gmail access), and which ones can wait until later.
+1. ***TMR/Manager***: Decide what offboarding actions need to be taken _before_ the call (e.g. revoke admin permissions), or _during_ the call (e.g. revoke Slack and Gmail access), and which ones can wait until later.
 You can reference the [offboarding issue template](https://gitlab.com/gitlab-com/people-group/employment-templates-2/blob/master/.gitlab/issue_templates/offboarding.md) for the full list of actions.
 This conversation should take place in the private Slack channel with PBP, Manager and Leader.
-1. ***PBP***: If the team member is a risk to the production environment, the PBP should privately reach out to the `Infrastructure Managers` to determine who will be available to assist with the offboarding.
+1. ***TMR***: If the team member is a risk to the production environment, the TMR should privately reach out to the `Infrastructure Managers` to determine who will be available to assist with the offboarding.
 Once an infrastructure team member has been identified, they should be added to the private calendar invite sent to People Experience, Security, and Payroll to hold the time for the team member offboarding.
-Once the offboarding conversation starts the PBP will privately Slack the infrastructure contact the name of the team member to start the offboarding process.
+Once the offboarding conversation starts the TMR will privately Slack the infrastructure contact the name of the team member to start the offboarding process.

 When on the call...